 Because dormant shrubs and trees are “asleep,” winter pruning has some important benefits, including these:

-• It won’t disturb their growth patterns or stimulate new leaf growth.
+- It won’t disturb their growth patterns or stimulate new leaf growth.

-• Without leaves, it’s easier to see the structure of the tree so the proper pruning cuts can more easily be made.
+- Without leaves, it’s easier to see the structure of the tree so the proper pruning cuts can more easily be made.

-• The usual insect pests and diseases are not active during winter, so pruning cuts won’t provide entryways for them to attack your trees.
+- The usual insect pests and diseases are not active during winter, so pruning cuts won’t provide entryways for them to attack your trees.

-• The pruning cuts you make during dormancy will start to be sealed off as soon as the tree awakens in spring, so the wound has a head start on keeping out destructive pests and diseases.
+- The pruning cuts you make during dormancy will start to be sealed off as soon as the tree awakens in spring, so the wound has a head start on keeping out destructive pests and diseases.

-• Any hazards can be quickly seen and removed before they can compromise the safety of your property and loved ones (especially when we get heavy snow or ice loads from winter storms).
+- Any hazards can be quickly seen and removed before they can compromise the safety of your property and loved ones (especially when we get heavy snow or ice loads from winter storms).

 There are some shrubs and trees that you shouldn’t prune in winter, and these are early spring-flowering species.
 After they finish flowering, these early bloomers set buds for the following year’s flowering.
 This means they flower on what’s called “old” wood (growth that developed during the previous growing season).

-• Dogwood (Cornus)
+- Dogwood (Cornus)

-• Forsythia
+- Forsythia

-• Witch hazel (Hamamalis)
+- Witch hazel (Hamamalis)

-• Rhododendron
+- Rhododendron

-• Spring-flowering trees like maple and flowering cherry (Malus, Prunus)
+- Spring-flowering trees like maple and flowering cherry (Malus, Prunus)

-• Lilac (Syringa)
+- Lilac (Syringa)

 Remember how welcome the early blooms of forsythia and witch hazel are when all around so many trees and shrubs are bare, and the weather is still too cold to enjoy spending time in your garden?
 To ensure that you get those early flowers, prune them just after they’ve finished their show.

-What to Prune in Summer
+🟡 Prune Selectively and Carefully in Summer

-While summer isn’t the time to do major pruning, it is the right time to do certain types of pruning.
-If you’re a novice pruner, you might want to wait until you’re very familiar with the plants in your garden, and you’ve watched the results of your pruning over a few annual cycles.
+If you’re a novice pruner, you might want to wait until you’re very familiar with the plants in your garden and you’ve watched the results of your pruning over a few annual cycles.
 You’ll be better equipped to know how much to prune.
+Alternatively, you can trust a professional tree service to handle your tree and shrub trimming.

 There are many reasons to prune in summer, such as:

-• Improving the tree’s overall shape when it’s fully leafed out so you can better see the impact of your pruning efforts
+- Improving the tree’s overall shape when it’s fully leafed out so you can better see the impact of your pruning efforts

-• Controlling summer growth on trees or shrubs that have grown too large or are getting in the way
+- Controlling summer growth on trees or shrubs that have grown too large or are getting in the way

-• Opening up tree crowns to increase sunlight and air circulation throughout the interior
+- Opening up tree crowns to increase sunlight and air circulation throughout the interior

-• Raising the tree canopy to open up a view
+- Raising the tree canopy to open up a view

-• Removing dead, damaged, or diseased leaves and branches from among healthy foliage
+- Removing dead, damaged, or diseased leaves and branches from among healthy foliage

 Until trees have fully leafed out, some underlying issues are not obvious or cannot be seen, while other problems occur as the tree continues to grow.
 And, of course, dead, damaged, or diseased branches and trees should always be removed when you first notice them, regardless of the time of year.